dendrite/viscosity/Glia/README.markdown

 #### TODO

+* What about transactions???
+Atmicos + Spring - it's an interesting solution
-* Need to throw up into external system an exception - if it possible to detect correctly on client and *[DONE] Some troubles with overriden methods
+* Need to throw up into external system an exception - if it possible to detect correctly on client and
+* [DONE] Some troubles with overriden methods

 * Create restart method for GliaServer & GliaClient

 * Add to Client a timeout as a parameter
 * Build Client from Builder pattern
 * Publish in zookeeper a list (names - canonical java names) of interfaces inside a GliaServer
-* Make a typezation without cast IAskServer askServer = (IAskServer) gliaClientProxy.getProxy(IAskServer.class);
+* [DONE] Make a typezation without cast IAskServer askServer = (IAskServer) gliaClientProxy.getProxy(IAskServer.class);

 * look through is glia-server-context.xml - exists?? - just wrap it into exception!

-* What about a reconnect
+* [DONE] What about a reconnect - tested under EJB
-* If connection was lost from client - need to reconnection another instance
+* [DONE] If connection was lost from client - need to reconnection another instance - tested under EJB

 !!!!!!!
 Trouble with Sigar under JBoss 7.1.1.Final

-* Extra troubles zookeeper under JBoss - it's a real bug - https://issues.apache.org/jira/browse/ZOOKEEPER-1696
+* [DONE] Extra troubles zookeeper under JBoss - it's a real bug - !(resume - it's not a bug it's feature and works great with some log extra info) https://issues.apache.org/jira/browse/ZOOKEEPER-1696 https://issues.apache.org/jira/browse/ZOOKEEPER-1554

-https://issues.apache.org/jira/browse/ZOOKEEPER-1554

-* What about transactions???
-Atmicos + Spring - it's an interesting solution

 * GliaServerEJBContainer - right now tested only for JBoss 7.1.1.Final - test dependency for different application servers (GlassFish, JBoss)